itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataIO.rst

 This is a subtype of DataIO for camera / framegrabber communication.
 Plugins of this type are inherited from **ito::AddInGrabber**.
 The data acquisition is managed as follows:

-* The methods **startDevice** and **stopDevice** opens and closes the capture logic of the devices to reduce CPU-load.
+* The methods **startDevice** and **stopDevice** open and close the capture logic of the devices to reduce CPU-load.
 For serial ports these functions are unnecessary.
 * The method **acquire** starts the DataIO grabbing a frame with the current parameters.
 The function returns after sending the trigger.
 The function should be callable several times without calling get-/copyVal().
 * The methods **getVal** and **copyVal** are the external interfaces for data grabbing.
 They call **retrieveData**.
 The function should not be callable without a previous call of **acquire** and than only once.
 * In **retrieveData** the data transfer is done and frame has to copied.
 The function blocks until the triggered data is copied.
 In case retrieveData is called by getVal the frame has to be copied to **m_data**, an internal **dataObject**.